edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-11-11-employee-development-plan.md

 ## 3. Align with employee and company goals

-Once you have identified areas of need and employees interested in growth, make sure your goals for both connected.
+Once you have identified areas of need and employees interested in growth, make sure your goals for both are connected.

 An employee development plan can only go so far if the employees aren't involved.
 Consider not only your employees' career goals in general but also those specific to your company to strengthen career succession plans.